Vispyr/vispyr-cli/README.md

 npm start -- destroy
 ```

+It will prompt you for confirmation.
+By continuing, you'll see status updates until a success message is presented.
 The teardown process will automatically clean up **all** Vispyr-related resources:
 - **VispyrStack** (CloudFormation stack with all resources)
 - **Vispyr EC2 Instance** (monitoring server)
 - **Elastic IP** (static IP for the instance)
 - **VPC Peering Connection** routes (networking between VPCs)
 - **CDK Toolkit** and associated S3 bucket (unless other CDK stacks exist)

-And all configuration & data:
+And all configuration/remaining data:
 - **SSM Parameters** (stored deployment configuration)
 - **Local files** (generated agent files and CLI artifacts)

+The CLI will provide guidance on manual cleanup if automatic teardown fails.

 # Details

-For a deeper dive into the technical details of how the CLI processes are orchestrating the deployment and teardown of Vispyr's infrastructure, please read below.
+For a deeper dive into the technical details of how the CLI processes are orchestrating the deployment and teardown of Vispyr's infrastructure, read below.

 ## Deployment Process